sapegin/vscode-new-file-now/Readme.md

 * File → New File (Cmd+Ctrl+Alt+N): shows a similar to the New File Now quick picker dialog, but it has a confusing UX because it’s unclear where the new file is going to be created, and it opens a system file dialog on the next step, which is even more confusing…
 * `explorer.newFile` (no key binding by default): creates a new file in the current folder, supports nesting and creating folders.
 This is close but the UX is still not as good for my taste.

 All these methods are confusing and unproductive, and don’t give the user enough clarity on what’s going to happen.
-Most don’t create folders, and don’t respect the folder of the currently open file.
+Most don’t create folders, don’t respect the folder of the currently open file, or dot’t let you go up.
 The New File Now extension doesn’t have these issues.

 ## You may also like